Your Company Could be Making These Mistakes and Causing a HUGE Cyber Security Risk!

 Cyber Security is a big deal!

 The internet is continuing to grow at a fast pace and more companies than ever are turning to Cloud Solutions and interconnected applications in order to help increase efficiency, improve ROI and improve the quality of work.
 However, one thing that many companies neglect when modernizing their infrastructure is the security of their data.
+Cyber security is more important than ever, as companies are getting more and more connected to the internet.
+Yet people neglect this aspect, leaving themselves and their company open to cyber-attacks and hacks from both without and within.

 |"Most enterprises today use on average 88 different cloud apps, each of which leave fragments of data and content everywhere, including information that should be restricted, confidential and governed." - Paul Chapman (CIO, Box.com)|